What is Monero? A Beginner’s Guide

 RandomX is an ASIC resistant algorithm.
 This means that you won’t be able to mine more XMR if you have a more powerful specialized computer.
 This makes XMR still open to mining with your personal computer, something that is completely out of the question with more popular coins like Bitcoin or Ethereum.

 Also, unlike Bitcoin which is limited to 21M coins, there’s no limit to how many XMR can be produced.
 New XMR is issued each time a block is mined, every 2 minutes on average.
 The actual reward varies and decreases over time.
-By May 31, 2022, 18.4 million XMR will be in circulation and the reward size will become fixed with 0.6 XMR being distributed with each new block.
+By May 31, 2022, 18.4 million XMR was in circulation and the reward size became fixed with 0.6 XMR being distributed with each new block.

 Monero is one of the leading decentralized private cryptocurrencies out there today.
 With a strong development team and a loyal following it seems like it will be quite a challenge to dethrone Monero as the choice for private cryptocurrency transactions.